MayankSinghx01/frontier-exploration-ros2/README.md

 ## Gazebo Classic

 Gazebo Classic is a powerful 3D robotics simulator used to test and develop robot algorithms without needing real hardware.
-It provides a full physics engine, sensor simulation, and ROS 2 integration, allowing developers to run complete robotics pipelines in a virtual environment.

 #### ROS 2 integration via `gazebo_ros_pkgs` enables:

 * controlling simulated robots with ROS 2 nodes.
 * publishing sensor data as ROS topics.
 * sending velocity commands.
-* spawning URDF/SDF models.
 * running SLAM, navigation, and custom algorithms.

+We used Gazebo Classic to simulate TurtleBot3 `waffle` model in the simulated world.
+We used teleoperation to run the bot in the gazebo simulated world and created various custom nodes that correctly publish and subscribe to topics that control the robot inside Gazebo.

 ![Gazebo Classic](media/GazeboSimulation.png)

 ### TurtleBot3

 TurtleBot3 is a modular, lightweight, and fully open-source mobile robot designed for learning and research in ROS 2.
 It comes with built-in packages for simulation, navigation, SLAM, and teleoperation.
 In Gazebo Classic, you can easily spawn different official models - `burger`, `waffle`, and `waffle_pi` - each with its own size, sensors, and capabilities.

-TurtleBot3 is widely used for testing algorithms like mapping, localization, frontier exploration, and path planning before deploying to real hardware.
+We used TurtleBot3 for testing algorithms like mapping, localization, frontier exploration, and path planning before deploying to real hardware.

 ![TurtleBot3 Models](media/TurtleBot3Models.png)